gayashiva/Thesis/References/@ipccOceanCryosphereChanging2022.md

 - Introduces the term *artificial ice reservoirs* and acknowledges their role as a water storage technology.
 - Claims there are 4 kinds of AIRs.
-- Questions whether Ice stupas are a long term adaptation technology given climate change?
+- Questions whether [[Ice stupas]] are a long term adaptation technology given climate change?
-- Questions the benefits of AIRs given their cost
+- Questions the benefits of [[AIR]] given their cost